-You are unbeatable when playing video and computer games.
+You are unbeatable when playing video games.
 Now learn to be a pro at creating them.

 What you'll study:

 - applied game design theory

 - the fundamentals of computer programming

 - the application of simulation to education and other nonentertainment fields

 - design of multiplayer games.

 The coursework can help prepare you for graduate study or a career in information technology and computer science, as well as business and visual design.